Schniz/cmd-ts/docs/parsers/flags.md

 - `displayName`: A short description regarding the option
 - `defaultValue`: A function that returns a default value for the option
 - `defaultValueIsSerializable`: Whether to print the defaultValue as a string in the help docs.
+- `onMissing`: A function (sync or async) that returns a value when the flag is not provided.
+Used as fallback if `defaultValue` is not provided.

 ## `multiflag`